Custom PDFs

 3. Select the Settings tab The Settings tab at the top of the Forms screen..

-4. Toggle the Display a button to download the submission PDF switch to 'on,' if it is not already The gray and white Display a button to download the submission PDF switch.
+4. Toggle the Display a button to download the submission PDF switch to 'on,' if it is not already Configuration options for displaying a success message after form submission.

-5. In the PDF Configuration settings, select the Custom tab and choose the desired Custom PDF from the dropdown The 'Custom' PDF Configuration tab and an example file in the Custom PDF dropdown.
+5. In the PDF Configuration settings, select the Custom tab and choose the desired Custom PDF from the dropdown.
+You can also choose to allow resulting filled fields on the PDF to be edited.
+Success message configuration for custom PDF download settings after submission.

 6. Click Save to save your changes to the form The green, rectangular Save button in the upper-right corner of the Forms screen.